tytydraco/yessleep/out/I_am_the_only_surviving_crew_member_of_a_giant_cargo_ship_Please_learn_from_my_experiences_.md

-That evening we were all called in to eat together, which was a rare event.
+We were all called to eat dinner together in the evening, which was a rare event.
 The captain chose to give us some bad news, in a nice setting.
 Not that the room was nice, just that company was.
 Imagine a ship and you will know what it looked like.
 Cramped, iron walls spray-painted with a thick layer of white-ish paint, fluorescent lights, tables mounted to the floor the feeling was like you had chosen to live with 15 other men in a floating prison.
 What a brutal proffesion.